Intro-CS-App-Dev-and-Deploy/App-Development/README.md

   - Play Pause
   - Play Stop
   - Skip in Forward and Reverse
-  - Loop Code Examples: Once, Infinite, Number-as-Variable (see Behaviour of Loop .txt)
+  - Loop Code Examples: Once, Number-as-Variable (see Behaviour of Loop .txt); includes additional "text" lesson
-  - Meta Data Lessons
+  - Meta Data Lessons: all functions and loading multiple songs (review all functions with single song, then load multiple songs, then change code to illustrate FOR Loop displaying multiple song's meta data
+  - Next and Previous Buttons (for multiple songs): Load Multiple Songs
+  - Next and Previous Algorithms, including error checking for "Array Out of Bounds"
-    - Combinations: Text Song Title
+  - Combinations: Text Song Title: See "DisplayTwoSongTitles.pde"
 - Review Exemplar Single Song
 - Multiple Songs

 - Additional Exemplars, not taught
     - set Loop Points
     - Wave Forms Progressions

-  - Review Exemplar Single Song
-  - Multiple Songs
+- Hint about randomizing a Playlist: use math-random to randomly pick one of the "index-array" song numbers

 ---